solana-labs/solana/docs/src/proposals/ape.md

 Computing the BankHash evaluates all the non VoteProgram instructions.
 Transactions that include VoteProgram and any non VoteProgram accounts fail immediately and are ignored.
-The LS computation and finalizing the IsolationProgram::MoveDomains are done at the end of the next epoch.
+The LS computation and finalizing the SystemProgram::MoveDomains are done at the end of the next epoch.

 The BankHash computation must not fall behind the ForkHash by more than 1 epoch or the cluster will halt.
+If a validator's BankHash falls more than 25% of epoch slots behind ForkHash it should alert the operator.

 === VoteProgram::Vote ===